quixio/quix-samples/python/transformations/Percentage-Alert/README.md

 - **input**: This is the input topic for numeric data.
 - **output**: This is the output topic for alerts.
-- **ParameterName**: The parameter name to track
-- **PercentagePointsAlert**: Percentage points of increase/decrease for the alert to activate e.g. 10 is 10%, 20 is 20%, etc.

 ## Docs